webberfc/mitek/README.md

 Will generate a plot of the data in data1.csv according to the configuration specified in config1.csv and save the resulting plot to example1.png

+TODO you mentioned month vs day in e-mail, ensure that is discussed here.

+TODO you mentioned proper names for the columns, ensure that is discussed here and in configuration.

 ## Configuration
 To configure the plot, copy a configuration such as `tests/config1.csv`